 We have audited the accompanying consolidated balance sheets of Dawson Geophysical Company as of September 30, 2012 and 2011, and the related consolidated statements of operations, stockholders' equity and other comprehensive income (loss), and cash flows for each of the years in the three-year period ended September 30, 2012.
 In connection with our audits of the consolidated financial statements, we also have audited financial statement Schedule II.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements schedule based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statements and financial statement schedule based on our audits.